Career Definition for a Ford Automotive Service Technician

 Diesel Service Technician and Mechanic

 A diesel mechanic works exclusively on trucks, buses, and other vehicles that operate on diesel engines.
 Diesel mechanics identify problems and repair or replace the necessary parts.
 They also perform basic preventive maintenance for these vehicles.
 It's possible to get a job with a high school diploma, although some employers prefer postsecondary vocational training.
 Voluntary professional certification is available through the National Institute for Automotive Service Excellence.
-The BLS reports that jobs in this field are expected to grow 9% from 2012-2022.
-The mean average salary earned by diesel mechanics in 2012 was $43,660, per the BLS.
+The BLS reports that jobs in this field are expected to grow 9% from 2016-2026.
+The median annual salary earned by diesel mechanics in 2017 was $46,360, per the BLS.

 Heavy Vehicle and Mobile Equipment Service Technician